 What is the difference between a fixed-rate and adjustable-rate mortgage (ARM) loan?

-Answer: The difference between a fixed rate and an adjustable rate mortgage, is that for fixed rates the interest rate is set when you take out the loan and will not change.
+The difference between a fixed rate and an adjustable rate mortgage is that, for fixed rates the interest rate is set when you take out the loan and will not change.
 With an adjustable rate mortgage, the interest rate may go up or down.

 Part of the interest rate you pay will be tied to a broader measure of interest rates, called an index.
-Your payment goes up when this index of interest rates moves higher.
+Your payment goes up when this index of interest rates increases.
 When interest rates decline, sometimes your payment may go down, but that is not true for all ARMs.
-Many ARMs will limit the amount of each adjustment, and set a maximum or “cap” on how high your interest rate can go over the life of the loan.
+Some ARMs set a cap on how high your interest rate can go.
 Some ARMs also limit how low your interest rate can go.